thoughtspot/thoughtspot.github.io/_end-user/search/about-tables.md

 create the columns for you and any relevant headlines.

 Sometimes when you view a table, the results will be aggregated (combined).
-For example, if you only type "revenue", you'll see the total sum of all the revenue the table contains as one combined number.
+For example, if you only type "revenue", you can see the total sum of all the revenue the table contains as one combined number.
 If you include the keyword `monthly`, the results will be aggregated by month.
 You can rearrange the column order of your table among other search actions.